starknet-edu/starknet-messaging-bridge/README.md

 # StarkNet messaging bridge

-## Introduction

 Welcome!
-This is an automated workshop that will explain how to use the StarkNet L1 <-> L2 messaging bridge.
+This is an automated workshop that will explain how to use the StarkNet L1 <-> L2 messaging bridge to create powerful cross layer applications.

-- The first part allows you to send messages back and forth from L1 to L2, without necessarily having to code.
-- The second part requires you to code smart contracts on L1 and L2 that are able to send messages to L2 and L1 counterparts.
-- The second part requires you to code smart contracts on L1 and L2 that are able to receive messages from L2 and L1 counterparts.

 It is aimed at developers that: